Bio-protocol/Gene_Annotation_Pipeline/README.md

 ## Input Data

-The example data used here is the FASTA file.
+The example data used here is the FASTA file of genome sequence, here we use maize RP125 genome chr1 sequence from Nie et al., 2021.

 ## Major steps